Jouwana-Daibes/Smart-Healthcare-Appointment-System/README.md

 - Business logic should be tested separately in service-layer unit tests.
 - Mocked dependencies ensure isolation and reproducibility of tests.

+  ## Patient Management

+The Patient Management module of the Smart Healthcare Appointment System includes the following functionalities:

+### a.
+Admin Registers New Patients
+- Only users with the `ADMIN` role can create/register new patients.
+- Admin provides patient details: name, email.
+- The system stores patient data in the database.

+### b.
+Patients Update Their Personal Details
+- Patients can update their own profile information.
+- Security checks ensure that a patient can only update their own details, not other patients' data.
+- Fields that can be updated include:
+  - `name`
+  - `email`
+- All updates are saved to the database.